neural-bandits/calvera/docs/examples.md

 ### Neural UCB

-Neural UCB (NeuralUCB) combines neural networks with Upper Confidence Bound exploration.
+Neural UCB (NeuralUCB) uses neural networks to estimate rewards and guides exploration through upper confidence bounds based on the network's uncertainty.

 Here's how to use it: